Jaffe2718/whisper-jni/README.md

 ## Installation

-The package is distributed through [Maven Central](https://central.sonatype.com/artifact/io.github.givimad/whisper-jni).
+The package is distributed through [Maven Central](https://central.sonatype.com/artifact/io.github.freshsupasulley/whisper-jni).

 You can also find the package's jar attached to each [release](https://github.com/GiviMAD/whisper-jni/releases).

-### Use external whisper shared library.

-It's possible to use an external whisper.cpp shared library instead of the one packaged in the jar.

-On linux/mac set the property `io.github.givimad.whisperjni.libdir` to an alternative directory that contains the whisper-jni and whisper-cpp libraries.

 On `windows` an external `whisper.dll` it's automatically used if it exists in some of the directories in the $env:PATH variable.